 First-Year Seminars (FYS) constitute a common and academically significant experience in a student's first year at Converse.
-All incoming firstyear students are required to take a 3 credit-hour FYS course in the fall semester, choosing from a variety of discipline specific topics.
+All incoming first- year students are required to take a 3 credit-hour FYS course in the fall semester, choosing from a variety of discipline specific topics.
 Each FYS carries the corresponding departmental prefix, but with a common course number (except designated honors sections).
 Each FYS course is designed to have no more than 18 students, and counts in some designated category of the General Education Program.
 Strong writing and speaking components are elements of the course.

+201. TECHNICAL PRODUCTION/

-201. TECHNICAL PRODUCTION/FOUR CREDITS Major, Elective credit.
+Major, Elective credit.
 This course familiarizes the student with the fundamentals of the physical production process.
 Among the areas covered are materials, tools, and safety, construction methods, electricity, and plan reading.
-Through a required lab, students in the course participate in the construction of a play (or plays) for actual performance and thereby have ample opportunities to apply knowledge gained in the course.
-Lecture and Lab.
+Students in the course participate in the construction of a play (or plays) for actual performance and thereby have ample opportunities to apply knowledge gained in the course.
 Offered in alternate years.